kjmerf/hello_cb_pro/README.md

 Once the setup is complete, simply run ```/up.sh``` to start the container.
 The container makes an authenticated and an unauthenticated call to the Sandbox API.

+## Next steps

+In addiion to the REST API, we also need to be able to subscribe to the websocket feed: wss://ws-feed-public.sandbox.pro.coinbase.com.
+The feed provides real-time market data updates for orders and trades.